nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 purposeful productivity.

 >**Warning:**
 >* Do not try to edit the data file for the timetable if you are unsure.
-Doing so may result in the application not able to
+Doing so may result in the application not being able to
 >retrieved the saved data, hence deem the data file corrupted and request to format the data file before you can use the timetable
 >feature again.